zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-howto-add-products.md

 ## <a name="publish-product"> </a>Publish a product

 Before the APIs in a product can be called, the product must be published.
-On the **摘要** tab for the product, click **发布**, and then click **Yes, publish it** to confirm.
+On the **Summary** tab for the product, click **Publish**, and then click **Yes, publish it** to confirm.
 To make a previously published product private, click **Unpublish**.

 ![Publish product][api-management-publish-product]

 ## <a name="make-visible"> </a>Make a product visible to developers

-的 **Visibility** tab allows you to choose which roles are able to see the product on the developer portal and subscribe to the product.
+The **Visibility** tab allows you to choose which roles are able to see the product on the developer portal and subscribe to the product.

 ![Product visibility][api-management-product-visiblity]

 To enable or disable visibility of a product for the developers in a group, check or uncheck the check box beside the group and then click **Save**.

->有关更多信息，请参见 [How to create and use groups to manage developer accounts in Azure API Management][].
+>For more information, see [How to create and use groups to manage developer accounts in Azure API Management][].

 ## <a name="view-subscribers"> </a>View subscribers to a product

-的 **Subscribers** tab lists the developers who have subscribed to the product.
+The **Subscribers** tab lists the developers who have subscribed to the product.
 The details and settings for each developer can be viewed by clicking on the developer's name.
 In this example no developers have yet subscribed to the product.

 ![Developers][api-management-developer-list]

-## <a name="next-steps"> </a>接下来的步骤
+## <a name="next-steps"> </a>Next steps

 Once the desired APIs are added and the product published, developers can subscribe to the product and begin to call the APIs.
 For a tutorial that demonstrates these items as well as advanced product configuration see [How create and configure advanced product settings in Azure API Management][].